 A Truce which is Hard to Remember

-When a tentative 24 hour truce is called during the Battle of the Bulge, American Captain John Myers (Craig Anthony Olejnik) meets Alina Hammond (Ali Liebert) a Belgium farm girl.
+When a tentative 24 hour truce is called during the Battle of the Bulge, American Captain John Myers (Craig Anthony Olejnik - Eyewitness) meets Alina Hammond (Ali Liebert - A Gift to Remember) a Belgium farm girl.
 They share a few romantic hours to remember and when they have to part ways they make a promise to meet again once the war is over under a specific bell tower they both know.

-As ideas go "Christmas Truce" has some potential to deliver a memorable war time romance even if the idea is not that original.
-The whole idea of a soldier spending a few romantic hours with a girl from another country and through spending pretty much of the day chatting, getting to know each other and doing a few Christmassy things fall for each other is entertaining and has potential to be beautiful as well as romantic.
-And then you have that huge element of whether or not they will meet again once the war is over.
+As ideas go "Christmas Truce" has some potential to deliver a memorable war time romance drama even if the idea is not that original.
+What I mean is that a soldier getting to spend time getting to know a local girl, doing some CHristmassy things and so on as they become close it not only entertaining but has the potential to be beautiful as well as romantic.
+And then you have added to that the question of whether or not they will meet again once the war is over.

-Unfortunately the potential of "Christmas Truce" is wasted with a look which whilst sharp lacks depth and generally has that too clean style to be believable of a war movie.
+Unfortunately the potential of "Christmas Truce" is wasted with a look which whilst sharp lacks depth and basically comes across as being too clean and manufactured to be believable for a movie set during the war.
 But then there is the dialogue and I have to say that the nature of the dialogue is less romantic and more banal.
-It is a case that pretty much the movie's entire potential is wasted on a look which is false and dialogue which is uninteresting and certainly not romantic.
+It is a case that pretty much the movie's entire potential is wasted on a look which is false and dialogue which is uninteresting and certainly not attention grabbing or romantic.

 What this all boils down to is that "Christmas Truce" is a movie with an idea which has potential but all it does is prove that it is very hard to make an effective war time romantic melodrama on a TV movie budget as this comes up short time after time.